looptailG/musescore-harmonic-scale-tuner/README.md

 This is an example of two changes of fundamental notes, first setting it to `B♭`, and then to `A♭`:

 ![immagine](https://github.com/user-attachments/assets/0eb1de21-6557-4541-94fc-55b57f4c38b2)

+## Usage
+- If you want to tune only a portion of the score, select it before running the plugin.
+If nothing is selected, the entire score will be tuned.
+- Launch the plugin: `Plugins` → `Playback` → `Harmonic Scale Tuner`

+## Installing
+- Download the file <code>harmonic_scale_tuner_x.y.z.zip</code>, where <code>x.y.z</code> is the version of the plugin.
+You can find the latest version [here](https://github.com/looptailG/musescore-harmonic-scale-tuner/releases/latest).
+- Extract the folder `harmonic_scale_tuner` and move it to Musescore's plugin folder.
+- Follow the steps listed [here](https://musescore.org/en/handbook/4/plugins#enable-disable) to enable the plugin.